The Waves took first sets in all singles matches.

 Last season, he led the team to a 14-11 overall record and a #53 ranking in the Oracle/ITA rankings to close out the season.

 Prior to coming to Malibu, Ferreira spent five seasons at Texas Tech as an assistant coach before being promoted to the role of associate head coach during the 2012-13 season.

-He helped recruit and develop perhaps two of the finest tennis players ever to come through Texas Tech - Raony Carvalho and Gonzalo Escobar.
-To date, Carvalho and Escobar are the program's only ITA All-Americans.
+He helped recruit and develop perhaps two of the finest tennis players ever to come through Texas Tech – Raony Carvalho and Gonzalo Escobar.
+Carvalho and Escobar were the program’s only ITA All-Americans when Ferreira left.

 After graduating from Georgia College & State University in 2006, Ferreira remained in Milledgeville, Ga. for a year to serve as the assistant coach for both the men’s and women’s tennis programs.